secblc/Blind-Croupier-Documentation/White Paper.md

 # Algorithms and Video Poker Implementation

-Let's look at one of the possible Player-Croupier-Bank algorithms, already implemented in the beta version of the Video Poker game from \projectname.
+Let's look at one of the possible Player-Croupier-Bank algorithms, already implemented in the beta version of the Video Poker game from Blind Croupier.
 Please note that the same idea can be used to develop and implement an algorithm for any possible casino game with 2 or more participants.

 Our algorithms are specialised for building casinos for 3 parties: the Player (playing through the client-side Javascript), the Croupier (an automatic server, belonging to the casino) and the Bank (a Solidity smart-contract, hosted in the Ethereum blockchain).
 The Player and the Croupier have no mutual trust in each other and trust the Bank unconditionally.
 The Bank receives the Player's and the Croupier's request, processes them and moves the funds (staking, winning, etc).
 In case someone (Player or Croupier) tries to cheat or refuses to oblige, the second party complains to he Bank (this is done automatically) and the Bank makes the final judgement and fines the guilty side if necessary.